1990 NFL season: Draft

-The 1990 NFL Draft was held from April 22 to 23, 1990 at New York City's Marriott Marquis.
+The 1990 NFL draft was held from April 22 to 23, 1990, at New York City's Marriott Marquis.
 With the first pick, the Indianapolis Colts selected quarterback Jeff George from the University of Illinois.
 Selecting seventeenth overall, the Dallas Cowboys would draft Emmitt Smith, who would retire as the NFL's all-time leading rusher.

 Officiating changes

 Dick Jorgensen, who had been the referee in the previous season's Super Bowl XXIV, was diagnosed in May during the offseason with a rare blood disorder.
 He died five months later on October 10.
 For the remainder of the 1990 season, NFL officials wore a black armband on their left sleeve with the white number 60 to honor Jorgensen.

-Ben Dreith (a referee in the AFL from 1966-69, and the NFL since the merger) and Fred Wyant (a referee since 1971), were demoted to line judge.
+Ben Dreith (a referee in the AFL from 1966 to 1969, and the NFL since the merger) and Fred Wyant (a referee since 1971), were demoted to line judge.
 Dreith later filed a complaint to the Equal Employment Opportunity Commission after the league fired him after the 1990 season, citing age discrimination as the reason for both his demotion to line judge and his dismissal.
 Dreith and the NFL would later agree in 1993 to a $165,000 settlement, plus court costs and attorney fees.

 Gerald Austin, the side judge for Super Bowl XXIV, and Tom White, were promoted to referee.
 White became the first official to be promoted to referee after only one season of NFL experience since Jerry Markbreit in 1977 (Tommy Bell (1962) and Brad Allen (2014) were hired straight into the NFL as referees).
 After one season with having 16 officiating crews in 1989, it was reduced back to 15 crews in 1990 to handle the weekly workload of 14 games (if there were no teams with a bye week).

 Ed Hochuli was hired as a back judge (now field judge) and assigned to Howard Roe's crew.
 Hochuli was promoted to referee two years later.